Mediawiki farm setup

 Enabling uploads

-In LocalSettings.php, modify the $wgEnableUploads setting:
+, modify the settings around $wgEnableUploads

 Extending uploadable files